oneteme/jquery-charts/projects/oneteme/jquery-apexcharts/README.md

 ### Automatic Setup (Recommended)

-Install and automatically configure the library with styles:
+Install and automatically configure the library with styles using Angular CLI:

 ```bash
 ng add @oneteme/jquery-apexcharts